GiannhsKer/manga_reader/readme.md

 ### Tasks
 * Prettier UI, change of fonts, buttons etc.
-* Write scrappers for more mangas (server/scrappers)
+* Write scrappers for more mangas (update server/scrappers.js by writing more functions)
-* Change View to FlatList (Chapters.js)
 * Gestures, to be able to change pages by swiping (Display.js)
-* Any other idea for change is accepted
+* Any other ideas are wellcomed